EWPH Home

 About one o’clock a wire was sent to Tiverton, in response to which Head Constable Mercer with P.C.
 Perry, started for the scene in a motor-car, taking with them some hose and other fire-fighting appliances.

 By the time they got there the house was almost destroyed.
-There was, however, a good supply of water, which had to be fetched from three sources at a distance, and by cutting away thatch and pouring water on the flames Mr. Mercer and his helpers saved the farm-buildings, which at one time appeared doomed, as they adjoin the
+There was, however, a good supply of water, which had to be fetched from three sources at a distance, and by cutting away thatch and pouring water on the flames Mr. Mercer and his helpers saved the farm-buildings, which at one time appeared doomed, as they adjoin the house and are covered with thatch.

-Mr. Mercer stayed there several hours, and got back to Tiverton about seven o clock.
+Mr. Mercer stayed there several hours, and got back to Tiverton about seven o’clock.
 The premises, we understand, are insured.

 Tiverton Gazette 11th April 1916